 Where do you work:

 I have been at Landstuhl for three years, minus some time while I was deployed to Afghanistan

 How/Why did you get involved?
 Was there someone/something that inspired you to choose this specialty?

-I was inspired by my brother, he is in the National Guard and had been deployed to Iraq several times.
-I had so much respect for him and his soldiers, I wanted to help.
-I joined the Military because I wanted to take care of soldiers.
-I did not choose to work in Med/surg, the Army picked that for me.
-I am going to ER training in a month, but for now I am enjoying med/surg.
+My brother inspired me.
+He is in the National Guard and had been deployed to Iraq several times.
+I had so much respect for him and his soldiers, and I wanted to help.
+The primary reason I joined the Military is that I wanted to take care of soldiers.
+I did not choose to work in Med/Surg, and the Army picked that for me.
+I am going to ER training in a month, but for now, I am enjoying med/Surg.

 What is an Army Nurse Corp Nurse?